dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 _but who doesn't love reading opinions_?
 Plus we'll learn how the views are rendered.

+This is written while using Phoenix LiveView 0.13.3.

-## TLDR
+## TL;DR

 Glossary of examples:
   1. `MyLive` = The LiveView module
   2. `MyView` = The standard Phoenix View module, not a LiveView.
   3. `my_live.html.leex` = The template rendered by `MyLive` or `MyView`
-  4. This is written in context of Phoenix LiveView 0.13.3

 **If you have a simple LiveView**, then you can implement `render(assigns)` and inline your html with the `~L` sigil.
 No `my_live.html.leex` file needed.